sagar-jadhav/docker-examples/lab_sessions/build_docker_image_from_a_running_container.md

 # Build Docker Image From A Running Container

-Hello friends, In this lab session we are going to build the image from running container and for that we are going to use nginx image and run time we are going to modify the web contents and build the new nginx image with modify contents .
+In this lab session we are going to build the image from running container and for that we are going to use **nginx image** and run the image next we are going to modify the web contents and build the new **nginx image** with modify contents.

 ## Step 1 - Run the nginx container
 Search the nginx offical image